 Thankfully we served in the military and were able to pay for our undergrad work through the GI Bill and enlistment bonus offers.
 Our graduate programs, however, were different.
-They were a rather large cost – over $90,000 in loans – which we paid off several years ago in full.
+That was a rather large expense that took us several years to pay off.

 Close to 75% of the students I worked with did not know what they wanted to do in college.
 They just knew it was “somewhere they should go”.

 While college is great, it’s even better when you have a plan in place.